Police arrived at Andrey Perlov’s house in Siberia near Novosibirsk, around 06:45 am on 28th March.

 He was one of the youngest soldiers killed in the war.

 It’s unclear how many people who have been accused of crimes chose to fight rather than face trial.
-However, this policy shift reflects Russia’s desire to increase its while reducing the number of civilians that it must mobilise.
+However, this policy shift reflects Russia’s desire to increase its troops while reducing the number of civilians that it must mobilise.

 “Do Russians care if prisoners or convicts are in prison?”
 Michael Koffman is a military analyst with the Carnegie Endowment for International Peace.
 He says, “I suspect that they do not.”